-Finding sweet drinks that don’t trigger my symptoms is really difficult.
+Finding sweet drinks that do not trigger my symptoms is really difficult.
 Most of the juices or teas on sale at the store contain tons of high-fructose corn syrup, which can be hard for IBS sufferers to digest.
 I notice every time I drink cranberry juice from the supermarket, my stomach starts to cramp automatically.
 So I started making my own tea recipes with all natural ingredients so that I can enjoy a nice refreshing drink without feeling pain after.
 As you will notice in the recipe below, I used lemon ginger tea bags as the foundation of my drink.
 I really wanted to include ginger because it soothes my stomach and is known to have many health benefits.
 What’s great about this beverage is that when I have friends over, I can serve them a drink that they would like but that also won’t affect me as bad as sugary drinks from the store.
 Try out this recipe if you’re looking for an alternative drink that will help soothe your tummy and everyone can enjoy.

-About 3-4 Servings
+Servings: About 3-4

 - ½ cup of fresh strawberries cut into small pieces